 “I knew that the consultant I worked with previously made a good chunk of money, and I decided I might as well give it a try,” Anderson says.

 Other teachers primarily see network marketing as a way to obtain desirable products without negatively affecting the family budget.
-Sara Gustafson, a Minnesota-based reading and math interventionist, became a Stampin’ Up consultant “to get the discount on product and to have a few card making classes.”
+Sara Gustafson, a Minnesota-based reading and math interventionist, became a Stampin’ Up consultant “to get the discount on products and to have a few card-making classes.”
 Kassens, the former Norwex consultant, also saw direct sales as a way to stock her home with green cleaning supplies that may have been otherwise out of reach.
 “Without being a consultant, stocking my home with Norwex goods was way out of my price range.”

 Risk vs. Reward

-Another reason teachers (and so many others) are attracted to direct sales: the start-up costs are relatively minor, at least compared to other business ventures.
-The most common network marketing companies require an upfront investment of less than $500; in some cases, you can start with less than $100.
+Another reason teachers (and so many others) are attracted to direct sales: The start-up costs are relatively minor, at least compared to other business ventures.
+The most common network-marketing companies require an upfront investment of less than $500; in some cases, you can start with less than $100.

 But low start-up costs and ease of entry does not equal easy income generation.
 Despite the promises made by some network marketing companies and consultants, very few people get rich via direct sales.
 Of the teachers we surveyed, the vast majority (59%) report making $100 or less per month via network marketing.
 Another 31% report monthly earnings between $101 and $500.